2025 Irish presidential election: Others

 A number of independent political and civil society figures were considered possible candidates for the presidency, including Tom Clonan, Joe Duffy, Luke 'Ming' Flanagan, Seán Gallagher, Declan Ganley, Sharon Keogan, Aubrey McCarthy, Michael McDowell, Olivia O'Leary and Mick Wallace.
 Peter Casey, runner-up in the 2018 election, was the first independent to announce his candidacy when he declared in March, but he did not win a nomination.

-Conor McGregor, a mixed martial artist, began discussing the possiblity of running for the presidency in 2023.
+Conor McGregor, a mixed martial artist, began discussing the possibility of running for the presidency in 2023.
 As to why he would stand, McGregor said: "Among many other things, the allocation of our nation's funds has been nothing short of criminal, and without an iota of consideration for the public's thinking."
 A poll that month found that eight per cent of people would vote for McGregor if he ran for public office, while 89 per cent said they would not.
 In 2025, McGregor visited the White House at the invitation of U.S. president Donald Trump for a Saint Patrick's Day event.
 Announcing his intention to stand as an independent, he claimed that Ireland was "on the cusp of losing its Irishness" due to an "illegal immigration racket", comments which were widely condemned in Ireland.

 Although McGregor's candidacy made international headlines, domestic news sources noted it was extremely unlikely that McGregor would gain access to the ballot; surveys by The Irish Times and Sky News indicated he did not have support among either councillors or Oireachtas members to be nominated.
 In late August, The Irish Times reported that McGregor had not made any effort to contact a county council about securing a nomination and suggested that McGregor was merely "cosplaying" as a presidential candidate online.
 McGregor then contacted a number of councils.
 Two weeks later, on the day he was to meet councils in Dublin city and Kildare, McGregor announced that he was no longer seeking a nomination for the presidency, stating that he believed the eligibility rules in Ireland's "outdated Constitution" were a "straitjacket" that prevented a "true democratic presidential election being contested".

 Former Riverdance performer Michael Flatley announced in July that he would seek to gain the required nominations to enter the race.
 He withdrew from the election six weeks later, citing health and family concerns.
 In August, former chief medical officer Tony Holohan openly considered running and enjoyed favourable polling, but ultimately decided against due to fears of "personal abuse".
 In early September, meteorologist and former RTÉ weather presenter Joanna Donnelly announced she had contacted every local authority to obtain council nominations.
 However, within three days, she withdrew her candidacy following interviews with the media and conversations with politicians, saying that she was not prepared for a campaign.

 Council nominations

+Gareth Sheridan managed to secure the backing of two councils during the nomination process...